Assassination (2015 film): Production

+According to the director of the film, the character Yem Sek-jin is based on Yeom Dong-jin, the right-wing militant and founder of the White Shirts Society.

 With a budget of ₩18 billion (or US$16 million), Assassination filmed in both Shanghai and Seoul for five months.
 A special set of 13,500 square meters was created in Goyang, Gyeonggi Province, to recreate the Seosomun Street in Gyeongseong.
 The rest of the filming took place at the Shanghai set in Chedun, which is 27 times the size of the Hapcheon set in South Gyeongsang Province.
 (The 2007 Chinese film Lust, Caution was also shot in Chedun.)